Charokee Young

 Charokee Young (born 21 August 2000) is a track and field athlete from Jamaica.

 Career

+Young won the gold medal in the 400 meters at the 2021 NACAC U23 Championships in San Jose, Costa Rica.
+At that championships, he also she also won the gold medal in the mixed 4 x 400 metres relay alongside Shiann Salmon, Christopher Taylor and Odaine McPherson.

 Young came third in the Jamaican national championships over 400 metres in 2022.
 At the 2022 World Athletics Championships in Eugene, Oregon Young qualified from the heats for the semi finals in the 400 meters where she placed 16th in 51.41 and ran in the 4 × 400 metres relay in which the team won the silver medal.

 In February 2024, she competed in the 400 metres at the 2024 World Athletics Championships in Glasgow.
 She was part of the 4 × 400 m relay team which reached the final in Glasgow.

 In April 2024, she was selected as part of the Jamiacan team for the 2024 World Athletics Relays in Nassau, Bahamas.
 She competed in the women's 4 × 400 metres relay at the 2024 Paris Olympics.

 NCAA

 Charokee Young is a 2-time NCAA Division I champion, former collegiate outdoor 4 × 400 m relay record holder, 9-time NCAA Division I All-American sprinter & Southeastern Conference Champion.